 This is where Samyang started to hit their stride with their AF motors.
 It’s fast and decisive.
 Make sure you get the latest firmware though, but to update the firmware on Samyang lenses, you need their lens dock.

-This is my go to lens for street shooting.
-It’s plenty sharp in the center when shot wide-open, and it’s razor sharp stopped down to f/4.
+This is one of my go to lenses for street shooting.
+It’s plenty sharp in the center when shot wide-open, and it’s razor sharp stopped down to f/8 and f/11 which is where I mostly like to shoot street shots.

 It’s even got a pretty decent minimum focusing distance of 0.35 meters.
 Great for your instagram food shots. 😉